Karim Bujang

-Karim bin Bujang is a Malaysian politician from GAGASAN.
+Karim bin Bujang (3 June 1953 – 20 September 2026) was a Malaysian politician from GAGASAN.
 He was the Member of Sabah State Legislative Assembly for Bongawan from 1990 to 2013 and was formerly a Chairman of WARISAN.

-Politics
+Career

-He was a member of USNO before it merged with BERJAYA to form UMNO Sabah in 1991.
+Bujang was a member of USNO before it merged with BERJAYA to form UMNO Sabah in 1991.
 He had held the post of Secretary-general of Barisan Nasional Sabah.
-In 2018, he joined WARISAN and contested for the Kimanis federal seat and 2020 Kimanis by-election.
+In 2018, he joined WARISAN and contested the Kimanis federal seat and 2020 Kimanis by-election.

-In 17 March 2024, Karim Bujang had left WARISAN to join Parti Gagasan Rakyat Sabah (GAGASAN).
+On 17 March 2024, Karim Bujang had left WARISAN to join Parti Gagasan Rakyat Sabah (GAGASAN).
 Karim submitted his membership application form to Chief Minister Datuk Seri Hajiji Noor, who is also Gagasan Rakyat President, during a breaking-of-fast event, at Sabah International Convention Centre (SICC), here, Sunday.

+Death

+Bujang died on 20 September 2026, at the age of 73.